You’ve made your fundraiser, shared it, and now you’re ready to withdraw the funds you've raised. We're here to help.

 Step 6: Adding your banking information

 GoFundMe does not necessarily verify whether your banking information is correct before withdrawals are sent out, so it's up to you to ensure that there are absolutely no typos or incorrect information.
+However, for those in the US and Canada, we are now partnering with Trustly, so you may have the option to attach your bank information by logging into your online bank account, if you have one.

 To ensure that you have the correct bank information, here are a few things to keep in mind: